CHIGUI0/cs521_Ithemal/README.md

 ## Quick Start

 ### 1 · Install dependencies
+**The explicit conda environment file targets Linux x86‑64 binaries, so it will only recreate successfully on that platform.**

 ```bash
 # clone the repository (add --recursive if you plan to retrain)